Raghul-M/Runtimes_Deployment-Agent/README.md

 ![Supervisor Diagram](supervisor-diagram.png)

-Supervisor-driven orchestration for analysing model-car configurations.
-The tool follows LangChain’s [supervisor pattern](https://docs.langchain.com/oss/python/langchain/supervisor), combining a primary LLM with a configuration specialist that understands Red Hat “model-car” manifests and the container images they reference.
+Supervisor-driven orchestration for analysing model-car configurations and validating them end-to-end.
+The tool follows LangChain’s [supervisor pattern](https://docs.langchain.com/oss/python/langchain/supervisor), combining a primary LLM with configuration + accelerator + decision specialists and a QA runner that understands Red Hat “model-car” manifests and the container images they reference.

 ## Features